 For today’s activity, Queen Letizia debuted a white straight coat from Adolfo Dominguez.
 The coat features box collar, side zip pockets and French sleeves.

-The minimalist coat comes with a thin black belt the Letizia chose not to wear today.
+The minimalist coat comes with a thin black belt that Letizia chose not to wear today.
 The coat is available on the online store for €198.

 A closer look at the design.